Ushuaia: Health care

-Ushuaia is surrounded by Magellanic subpolar forests.
-On the hills around the town, the following indigenous trees are found: Drimys winteri (Winter's bark), Maytenus magellanica (Hard-log Mayten) and several species of Nothofagus (Southern Beech).

-Trees in Ushuaia tend to follow the wind direction, and are therefore called "flag-trees", for their uni-directional growth pattern.

 Filmography

 Ushuaïa, le magazine de l'Extrême was the name of a television program, presented by Nicolas Hulot and broadcast on the French TV channel TF1 from September 1987 to June 1995.
 The show is known in English as Ushuaia: The Ultimate Adventure, and this language's version was hosted by Perri Peltz and was shown on NBC, CNBC, and international affiliates of the Discovery Channel..
-The city was also featured on the American CBS reality television show The Amazing Race in the fourth leg of Season 11.
+The city was also featured on the American CBS reality television show The Amazing Race in the fourth leg of season 11.

 In 2014, BBC car program Top Gear visited Ushuaia at the conclusion of their "Patagonia Special", with the intent of constructing a stadium and playing a game of car football there.
 Before they could do so, however, they were chased out of the city (and subsequently across the border into Chile) by mobs of people angered by an apparent reference to the Falklands War encoded in the registration plate of presenter Jeremy Clarkson's vehicle (H982 FKL).

 The summit of Cerro Alarkén served as the finishing line for the second series of the BBC program Race Across the World in 2020.

 Several scenes in the 2015 film The Revenant, directed by Alejandro González Iñárritu, were shot in Ushuaia from July through November 2014.

 The Apple TV+ original television series Long Way Up started its journey in Ushuaia.

-Same-sex marriage

-On 29 December 2009, the first same-sex couple to marry in Latin America were married in Ushuaia.
-Although the Civil Code of Argentina at that time did not allow marriage between people of the same sex, Governor Fabiana Ríos issued a special decree allowing the couple to wed there.
-The marriage was annulled when the decree was reversed by Tierra del Fuego's judiciary, since the Civil Code did not support it.
-Same-sex marriage became legal nationwide in Argentina a few months later, on 15 July 2010, after the approval of a gender-neutral bill by the Argentine National Congress.